minaminao/optimizor-war/README.md

 Being pure means not executing opcodes that mutate the state or call other contracts.

 When you execute the `challenge` function, the gas cost will be measured on-chain.
-If the gas cost consumed is less than that of the most gas-efficient solver recorded in the `OptimizorWar` contract, the solver will be recorded.
+If the gas cost consumed is less than that of the most gas-efficient solver, the solver will be recorded in the `OptimizorWar` contract.

-As an example, a simple challenge has been deployed to `challengeId = 42`.
+As an example, a simple challenge has been deployed as `challengeId = 42`.
 By using [optimizor-war-solver-template](https://github.com/minaminao/optimizor-war-solver-template), you can quickly check whether the challenge has been solved locally and also submit the solver on-chain.
 It would be good to reuse this for other challenges.